AmigaDOS: Wildcard characters

 searches the current directory for any file containing ".info" at its end as suffix, and displays only these files in the output.

 The parsing of this is as follows.
 The "?" wildcard indicates "any character".
 Prefixing this with a "#" indicates "any number of repetitions".
 This can be viewed as analogous to the regular expression ".*".

 Filename characters

-AmigaDOS uses '/' as a directory seperator and ':' as a root reference, so filenames look like: SYS:subdir/anotherdir/filename.info. :objectname is an object in the root directory, a leading '/' refers to the parent directory so //mary is equivalent to the Unix path ../../mary.
+AmigaDOS uses '/' as a directory separator and ':' as a root reference, so filenames look like: SYS:subdir/anotherdir/filename.info. :objectname is an object in the root directory, a leading '/' refers to the parent directory so //mary is equivalent to the Unix path ../../mary.

 Scripting

 AmigaDOS also has the feature of dealing with batch programming, which it calls "script" programming, and has a number of commands such as Echo, If, Then, EndIf, Val, and Skip to deal with structured script programming.
 Scripts are text-based files and can be created with AmigaDOS's internal text editor program, called Ed (unrelated to Unix's Ed), or with any other third-party text editor.
 To invoke a script program, AmigaDOS uses the command Execute.